Pressed on his election lies, former President Trump cuts NPR interview short

 "While there were some irregularities, there were none of the irregularities which would have risen to the point where they would have changed the vote outcome in a single state," Sen. Mike Rounds, R-S.D., said Sunday on ABC's This Week.
 "The election was fair, as fair as we have seen.
 We simply did not win the election, as Republicans, for the presidency.
 And if we simply look back and tell our people don't vote because there's cheating going on, then we're going to put ourselves in a huge disadvantage."

-But Trump — who has endorsed dozens of candidates for the 2022 midterm elections and still holds by far the widest influence within the GOP — is trying hard not to let them.
+But Trump — who has endorsed dozens of candidates for the 2022 midterm elections and still holds by far the widest influence within the GOP — is trying hard not to let them move on.

 "No, I think it's an advantage, because otherwise they're going to do it again in '22 and '24, and Rounds is wrong on that.
 Totally wrong," Trump told NPR in an interview Tuesday, referring to his false and debunked claims that the 2020 election was stolen.